Maxwell317898/Luau-wiki/MD-wiki-files/P5-locals.md

 ```lua
 local list = {}
 ```
-you can store data in theses like this
+you can store data in these like this
 ```lua
 list.mydataname = 1
 ```
-to acces this format you can use
+to access this format you can use
 ```lua
 print(list.mydataname)
 ```
 this would print ``1``
-you can pre-set data like this
+you can preset data like this
 ```lua
 local = {
     ["mydataname"] = 1